tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    ok = mx.set_data_identifier(data_identifier)
+    mx.set_data_identifier(data_identifier)

-This function can be used to determine the *data_identifier* byte to be stored in PES packets.
+This function can be used to specify the *data_identifier* byte to be stored in PES packets.

 For compatibility with decoders compliant to EN 300 472 this should be a value in the range 0x10 to 0x1F inclusive.
 The values 0x99 to 0x9B inclusive as defined in EN 301 775 are also permitted.
 The default data_identifier is 0x10.

-Returns 0 if *data_identifier* is outside the valid range.
+The method raises exception *Zvbi.DvbMuxError* if the given identifier is outside the valid range.

 Zvbi.DvbMux.get_min_pes_packet_size()
 -------------------------------------